gteit-soldev/gteit-soldev/README.md

 You can check out my YouTube channel for free Solidity tutorials: https://www.youtube.com/channel/UCrwmKoxqAvG0qaXsYGXVvEQ

+Disclaimer
+The scripts we post are for educational purposes only.
+USE THE SOFTWARE AT YOUR OWN RISK.
+THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS.

+We strongly recommend you to have some coding and Solidity/Python knowledge.

 This flash loan trader bot is designed to take a flash loan, finds a profitable BSC trade and takes action while making a decent profit.

 The current parameters of this contract are that 10% of profit automatically re-enters the pool, and automatically transacts back to your wallet 90% of the profit.
 The remaining pool keeps running for profit, until you transaction the "Action" function in Remix.